-Gross Monthly Household Income % Rebate Gross Monthly Household Income %
+Gross Monthly Household % Rebate

-Rebate

-2015/16 2015/16 2016/17 2016/17
+Incon ne

+2017/18 2016/17 and 2017/18

-0 3500 100% 0 4000 100%
+0 4000 100%

-3501 5000 95% 4001 6000 95%
+4001 6000 95%

-5001 6000 90% 6001 7000 90%
+6001 7000 90%

-6001 7000 80% 7001 8000 80%
+7001 8000 80%

-7001 8000 70% 8001 9000 70%
+8001 9000 70%

-8001 8500 60% 9001 10000 60%
+9001 10000 60%

-8501 9000 50% 10001 11000 50%
+10001 11000 50%

-9001 9500 40% 11001 12000 40%
+11001 12000 40%

-9501 10000 30% 12001 13000 30%
+12001 13000 30%

-10001 11000 20% 13001 14000 20%
+13001 14000 20%

-11001 12000 10% 14001 15000 10%
+14001 15000 10%

-5.9 Disabled Persons Rate Rebate
+5.9.
+Disabled Persons Rate Rebate

-- 5.9.1 Registered owners of Residential Properties who are disabled persons qualify for special rebates according to gross monthly household income of the persons normally residing on that property.
-To qualify for the rebate a property owner must be a natural person and the property must satisfy the requirements of the definition of Residential Property, and must on 1 July of the financial year: - occupy the property as his/her Primary Residence, provided that where the owner is unable to occupy the property due to no fault of his/her own, the spouse or partner or children (including minor children) may satisfy the occupancy requirement; and
+- 5.9.1.
+Registered owners of Residential Properties who are disabled persons qualify for special rebates according to gross monthly household income of the persons normally residing on that property.
+To qualify for the rebate a property owner must be a natural person and the property must satisfy the requirements of the definition of Residential Property, and must on 1 July of the financial year: - occupy the property as his/her Primary Residence, provided that where the owner is unable to occupy the property due to no fault of his/her own, the spouse or partner or children (including minor children) may satisfy the occupancy requirement; and - be in receipt of a disability pension; and - be in receipt of a gross monthly household income not exceeding

-- be in receipt of a disability pension; and - be in receipt of a gross monthly household income as defined in paragraph 3 above not exceeding R15 000 as proven by the submission of the applicant's most recent income tax return and the minimum of three months bank statements from all financial institutions or, if the person does not have a bank account, such proof as the City may require to substantiate the person's level of gross monthly household income; and - The applicant and/or spouse and/or life partner should not be the owner of more than one property nationally (with the exception of any unproductive vacant land) or internationally, subject to paragraph 5.9.11. - 5.9.2 A usufructuary or habitatio (right of habitation) or an executor or administrator of a deceased estate will be regarded as an owner.
-The applicant must produce a letter or an Affidavit from the Master of the Court or suitably endorsed Title Deed or addendum to the Title Deed to substantiate the appointment. - 5.9.3 The criteria of a natural person may be waived at the sole discretion of the CFO to allow for a property owned by a trust where at least one beneficiary meets all of the other requirements of paragraph 5.9 of this Policy; provided that the gross monthly household income of the persons normally residing on that property be added to the gross monthly household income of all beneficiaries, which income may, collectively, not exceed R15 000. - 5.9.4 The criteria of a natural person may be waived at the sole discretion of the CFO to allow for a property owned by a Close Corporation (CC) where the total number of members meets all of the other requirements of paragraph 5.9 of this Policy; provided that the gross monthly household income of the persons normally residing on that property be added to the gross monthly household income of all members, which income may, collectively, not exceed R15 000.
+R15 000 as proven by the submission of the applicant's most recent income tax return and the minimum of three months bank statements from all financial institutions or, if the person does not have a bank account, such proof as the City may require to substantiate the person's level of gross monthly household income; and

+- The applicant and/or spouse and/or life partner together, whether jointly or individually, should not be the owner in part or in whole of more than one property nationally (with the exception of any unproductive vacant land) or internationally, subject to paragraph 5.9.11. - 5.9.2.
+A usufructuary or habitation (right of habitation) or an executor or administrator of a deceased estate will be regarded as an owner.
+The applicant must produce a letter or an Affidavit from the Master of the High Court or suitably endorsed Title Deed or addendum to the Title Deed to substantiate the appointment. - 5.9.3.
+The criteria of a natural person may be waived at the sole discretion of the CFO to allow for a property owned by a trust where at least one beneficiary meets all of the other requirements of paragraph 5.9 of this Policy; provided that the gross monthly household income of the persons normally residing on that property be added to the gross monthly household income of all beneficiaries, which income may, collectively, not exceed R15 000. - 5.9.4.
+The criteria of a natural person may be waived at the sole discretion of the CFO to allow for a property owned by a Close Corporation (CC) where the total number of members meets all of the other requirements of paragraph 5.9 of this Policy; provided that the gross monthly household income of the persons normally residing on that property be added to the gross monthly household income of all members, which income may, collectively, not exceed R15 000.